8 Big Remodeling Ideas for Small Spaces

 3. Find Out Whether There’s More than Meets the Eye

 Remember that your house may hold more than meets the eye.
-There are sometimes hidden spaces in homes, especially in older homes where ceilings have been lowered, nooks have been walled-over, or attics and alcoves have been boxed off.
+There are sometimes hidden spaces in homes, especially in older homes where ceilings have been lowered, nooks have been walled over, or attics and alcoves have been boxed off.
 Ask your contractor to examine your home to see if it hides any such unexpected spaces.
+Attic conversions, for example, make awesome places for kids' bedrooms and their living spaces.
+Create a cozy study nook, a loft for video game fun, and a sense of privacy for older kids.

 4. Use Smart Storage